bkrsln/dataviz/README.md

 # Dataviz

-A guide for data visualization world.
+A resource from the world of data visualization for students, experts, enthusiasts and lovers.

 ## Learning from experts